Sybil-Resilient Coin Minting: Preliminaries

-We assume that all identities in the community graph participate in a joint distributed ledger, with an internal clock, where each identity mints $1$ coin of some currency on each clock tick.
-As the minting protocol exposes sybils, it will need to traverse the graph to follow the path of already exposed sybils, until it reaches higher degree neighbours that are still participating in the community (either genuine identities that are corrupt, or sybils that are not yet exposed).
-For this purpose we define the \emph{conditional boundary} of a vertex, to include all neighbours that meet some condition.
+We assume that all identities in the community graph participate in a joint distributed ledger, with an external trigger that starts a new round periodically.
+On each round, each identity mints $1$ coin of some currency.
+When the community exposes sybils, the minting protocol traverses the graph to follow the path of already exposed sybils, until it reaches higher degree neighbors that are still participating in the community (either genuine identities that are corrupt, or sybils that are not yet exposed).
+For this purpose we define the \emph{conditional boundary} of a vertex, to include all neighbors that meet some condition.